Vectreal/vectreal-core/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - commander@12.1.0
  - commander@4.1.1

-These packages each contain the following license and notice below:
+This package contains the following license:

 (The MIT License)